Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 ### 3.2.7 Exiting a program
 Normally a Jai program will stop after execution of the last statement in `main()`.
-In exceptional circumstances, a program can encounter a run-time error and crash, which means that the operating system has terminated the program.
+In exceptional circumstances, a program can encounter a run-time error and crash, which means that the OS has terminated the program.
 Jai also provides the `exit` procedure to stop the program at any condition it encounters or reaches, see for example the following program (see 3.3_exit.jai):

 ```c++